awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 ### Tables Per Account<a name="limits-tables-per-account"></a>

-For any AWS account, there is an initial limit of 256 tables per region\.
+For any AWS account, there is an initial limit of 256 tables per AWS Region\.

-To request a service limit increase see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.
+To request a service limit increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.

 ## Secondary Indexes<a name="limits-secondary-indexes"></a>

 ### Secondary Indexes Per Table<a name="limits-tables-secondary-indexes"></a>

-You can define a maximum of 5 local secondary indexes and 5 global secondary indexes per table\.
+You can define a maximum of five local secondary indexes and five global secondary indexes per table\.

 ### Projected Secondary Index Attributes Per Table<a name="limits-tables-projected-secondary-index-attributes"></a>